cs-icon.svg

 • Entry 4 localized in French (France)

-Here, only the entries present in Chinese (China) language that have been localized in French (France) show up in the search results.
+Here, only the entries present in Chinese (China) language that have been localized in French (France) appear in the search results.

 Was this article helpful?